Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 2FA can either be enabled for all accounts, or on an account-by-account basis.

-Hornbill provies 2FA either via an Emailed code or Authenticator App
+Hornbill provies 2FA either via an Emailed code or Authenticator App of users choice (For example Microsofts Authenticator or Google Authenticator)

 ## Before you begin
 * Hornbill must have an [email domain](/esp-config/email/adding-an-email-domain#creating-an-email-domain) set up for outbound routing